 His face crumpled and she guided his body back into her arms where he slumped.
 He trembled as sobs began to wrack his thin form.
 She held him tightly to her, so tight that she feared she may break him.

 There was nothing she could do to stop time from passing.
 Nothing she could do to stall those who would rip her son from her grasp.
 Tomorrow he would be gone, and she would never again hear his voice, his breathing in her ear.
-She felt the rise and fall of his chest against her and tightened her hands on the collar of his tunic, as if that would keep him there for longer.
+She felt the rise and fall of his chest against her and tightened her hands on the collar of his tunic, as if that would keep him by her side for longer.
 She cherished the scent of his hair, rosewood and cinnamon, as it hit her nose in a way that she never again thought possible.

 He was not meant to die so soon.
 Just over a year ago she had planned to take him to Vanaheim for his birthday, it was now only months away.
 There were so many things that he was supposed to be present for, so much that he would miss.
 Tomorrow her son would be gone.
 Tomorrow.